Attorneys

 Circuit Court of Cook County

-- In 2017, he was counsel for a commercial property owner in a case involving a Chicago office building that resulted in judgments in favor of his client for over $750,000 in property tax refunds.
+- Counsel in a case involving a Suburban Multifamily apartment building that resulted in over $350,000 in property tax refunds.

 Cook County Board of Review